bling/dotvim/README.md

 ## autocomplete

-* this distribution will pick one of three combinations, in the following priority:
+this distribution will pick one of three combinations, in the following priority:

 1.  [neocomplete][nc] + [neosnippet][ns] if you have `lua` enabled and a new enough version of vim
 2.  [youcompleteme][ycm] + [ultisnips][us] if you have `python` enabled and a new enough version of vim
 3.  [neocomplcache][ncl] + [neosnippet][ns] if you only have vimscript available

+this can be overridden with `g:dotvim_settings.autocomplete_method`

 ## standard modifications